 Students who fail to meet satisfactory academic progress standards and lose financial aid eligibility can appeal this decision.
-Appeals must be made in writing and submitted to the Office of Financial Assistance for consideration by the appeals committee.
+Appeals must be made in writing and submitted to the Office of Financial Aid for consideration by the appeals committee.
 An appeal must be based on mitigating circumstances that affected academic performance.
-Mitigating circumstances are situations which are outside of the student's control.
-Examples of mitigating circumstances include: death of a relative, student/parent injury or illness, natural disaster, or other unforeseen circumstances.
+Mitigating circumstances are situations which are outside of the student's control, such as death of a relative, student/parent injury or illness, natural disaster, or other unforeseen circumstances.
 Students may only appeal the same situation once and documentation must be submitted to validate the circumstance.
 Other acceptable reasons for an appeal include the following:

 - Medical difficulty.

 - Family difficulty.

 - Emotional difficulty.

 - Learning disability.

-- Change in/or addition to a degree program requiring more than the maximum allowable Credits Attempted, documented by a statement from DSU's Registrar.
+- Change in/or addition to a degree program requiring more than the maximum allowable credits attempted, documented by a statement from DSU's Registrar.

 - Other special, significant or unusual circumstances.